Coderdotnew/intro_web_apps_dgm/04_class/01_loops_intro/README.md

 - Next, we defined a loop and included the `do` keyword to tell Ruby that it's going to start executing some code.
 - Notice we then inserted a conditional block inside this loop.
 This allowed us to tell Ruby what *conditions* to follow for the loop, and if those conditions were not met, then to `break` out of the loop
 - In the first loop, age is set to `1` and Ruby checks to make sure the age is less than or equal to 5.
 Check.
-- Next, it prints `You're 1 years old! to the screen.
+- Next, it prints `You're 1 years old! to the screen`.
 The `age` variable is interpolated in this string.
 - The next line is new. `age = age + 1` is reassigning the age counter after the first loop.
 What is literally happening is Ruby is taking `age` and setting it equal to itself + 1.
 - ` age = 1 + 1`.
 The counter is now equal to `2`!
 Ruby does this all inside the counter.
 - In the next loop, age is still less than or equal to 5 so it prints `You're 2 years old!`
 - Ruby will continue following this loop until the age counter exceeds 5, at which point it will no longer meet the condition of being less than or equal to 5 and will therefore `break` out of the loop and we won't have a repeating loop!
 - Lastly, notice there are 3 `end` keywords (1 for the method, 1 for the loop, and 1 for the conditional block!!)
-#### YASSSSSS counters!
+###### Counters FTW!

 - However, counters can be tricky to think about conceptually, so it's always important to remember Ruby interprets *top to bottom, 1 line at a time*.
-- Watch what happens when I change the previous code around ever so slightly...
+- Watch what happens when the previous code is changed around ever so slightly...
 ```ruby
 def growing_up
     age = 1 # this is my counter that I will iterate over in each loop